 Julie Fairclough – Level 2 UKA Athletics, Triathlon Level 2, YMCA Level 3 Gym Instructor and Personal Trainer, NLP Practitioner.
-Julie is also a qualified yoga teacher and teaches Hatha yoga in Bramhall and Cheadle.
-For her classes timetable see this link – http://www.yogastation.net/
+Julie is also a level 4 Strength and Conditioning coach and qualified yoga teacher.
+Julie teaches strength for runners and yoga sessions in Bramhall, Bollington and Macclesfield.
+If you’d like to get stronger, run faster or further or to prevent injury see Julie’s website https://3poolsfitness.co.uk/ or email Julie at firstname.lastname@example.org

 Steve Fairclough – Coach in Running Fitness